 Becoming a dad through gestational surrogacy is a long road; one that can have a few bumps along the way.
 But, as any dad would agree, every bump and milestone will be absolutely worth it.

-The journey begins by submitting an application (and a comprehensive questionnaire) to Family Source Consultants.
-Although surrogacy laws vary between states, FSC has all the know-how regarding which surrogate-friendly states, and where an available surrogate will be located.
-They also take care of all the legal matters involved in the process.
+The surrogacy journey begins by submitting an application and a comprehensive questionnaire to Family Source Consultants.
+Since surrogacy laws vary between states, FSC will help guide you on which states are surrogate-friendly and where an available surrogate will be located.
+Our team also take care of all the legal matters involved in the process.

 After meeting with a consultant, the intended father will be taken through the ins and outs of selecting an egg donor and a surrogate mother.
 The matching process is customized to suit the specific needs of every prospective parent, donor, and surrogate.
 A meeting is arranged between a hopeful dad and a potential surrogate and, if both parties are happy, the journey begins.